 Welcome aboard to the TestNG Framework tutorial from ToolsQA.
 TestNG is an open-source testing framework that has evolved as the testing standards and practices evolved over the years.
 Moreover, the TestNG Framework covers a wide area of tests such as unit tests, functional tests, end-to-end tests, integration tests, etc. At the time of writing this tutorial, we are working on TestNG 7.0.0 version.
 Designed “out of frustration from JUnit deficiencies,” the TestNG Framework today stands strong among the bouquet of java testing framework, and the community is strong as well.
 Subsequently, in this tutorial, we will brief you about the TestNG Framework in general and make you a little familiar with its powerful features, such as annotations and listeners.
 Indexing the main points of this tutorial, we will be discussing:

-- What is TestNG Framework?
+- What is TestNG or TestNg Framework?

 - Advantage Of TestNG Over Junit.

 - TestNG Listeners